Kale: one of the famous-est of superfoods!

 Unless you’re lucky enough to have a specialty grocery store nearby, chances are you’ll be buying curly kale – it’s the classic kind and one of the best.
 This is what I use based purely on how easy it is for me to find.

-But you can juice any type of kale if you can find them: Red Russian, Lacinato, Ornamental, Chinese, Rebor.
+But you can make kale juice with any type of kale if you can find them: Red Russian, Lacinato, Ornamental, Chinese, Rebor.
 You can also juice kale that you grow yourself.

 The rule I use for juicing kale is that I won’t juice it if I wouldn’t eat it.
 If your kale is a funny color or has a strange smell, then don’t juice it.
 Kale like that would do better in the compost bin!